Dates: 4-6 July 2017

 Dr Alison James

-Alison James is Acting Director of Academic Quality and Development and Head of Learning and Teaching at the University of Winchester.
+Alison James delivered the Arts and Humanities keynote address.
+Alison is Acting Director of Academic Quality and Development and Head of Learning and Teaching at the University of Winchester.
 She is former Associate Dean Learning & Teaching at the London College of Fashion and a Principal Fellow of the Higher Education Academy in the UK.
 Her higher education career has focused on working with creative arts staff and students and in May 2014 Alison was awarded a National Teaching Fellowship in the UK.
-She has worked in creative arts education in a variety of guises, across all levels and many subjects – as educational and staff developer, researcher and policy maker and teacher.
-Her trademark is creative and interactive approaches to pedagogy with a high level of staff and student involvement and plenty of humour to go with.
-She believes that ‘edutainment’ does not have to be a dirty word, and that you can have fun while learning, without dumbing down subjects, or shying away from the difficulties that may arise when tackling challenging material or tough encounters.
-Connection, involvement, enjoyment and inclusion are the four touchstones of her work with staff and students.

 You can follow Alison on Twitter: @alisonrjames

-After receiving an extremely large volume of high quality submissions we are pleased to announce our full programme for the 2017 Annual Conference.
+After receiving an extremely large volume of high quality submissions our full programme for the 2017 Annual Conference was developed.

-This year sees a new addition to the HEA calendar, our first Annual Debate, on the evening of the second day of the conference (5 July 2017), following a three course meal at the Mercure Hotel in Manchester.
-The debate will use an adapted parliamentary-style format over 90 minutes and will be preceded by a drinks reception at 18:30 and a three course dinner from 19.00.
-The cost to attend is from £80 (for Strategic and Access partners).
+This year saw a new addition to the HEA calendar, our first Annual Debate.
+It was held on the evening of the second day of the conference (5 July 2017), following a three course meal at the Mercure Hotel in Manchester.
+The debate used an adapted parliamentary-style format over 90 minutes and was preceded by a drinks reception and a three course dinner.

 “This house believes that the assessment of teaching excellence is a futile exercise as it is inherently immeasurable.”